 Are the learning goals of a specific lesson different from each of the learners?
 The answer is a resounding ‘NO’.
 All your learners are expected to learn the same goals or key content.
 Where does differentiation take place?

 Differentiation in content means the modifications that we make on the methods our students use to access content.
 They choose their methods of acquiring content according to their levels and interests.

 For example, in my English class, I understand that my students come with different learning styles.
 Some of them will internalize the story if it is read aloud.
 Some would prefer to have it heard on tape while others prefer silent reading.

 Or, I present a story that should cater to either auditory and visual learners.
-Illustrations have to be presented that shows the elements of the story.
+Illustrations have to be presented that show the elements of the story.

-At the same time, I have to read the story creatively and to call for a volunteer reader to read it again.
+At the same time, I have to read the story creatively and call for a volunteer reader to read it again.

 With the help of technology, I make use of PowerPoint and video presentations.